devhausleipzigacademy/typescript-class-ex/README.md

 - The method retrieves the price of the product from the prices-object...
 - ... multiplies it by the quantity and...
 - ... adds the income to your balance.

+## Using your class

+Test your class by creating two new instances of Supermarket.

+1. Instance 1: a store in Leipzig with the name "myLeipzig"
+1. Instance 2: a store in Berlin with the name "myBerlin"

+### Products in Leipzig

+Add the following product-price pairs to your store in Leipzig:

+- apple: 0.5
+- banana: 0.2
+- bread: 1.26
+- milk: 1.49

+### Products in Berlin

+Add the following product-price pairs to your store in Berlin:

+- pear: 0.5
+- pineapple: 2.49
+- watermelon: 3.29
+- bread: 1.49

+### Selling products

+Sell the following products in your store in Leipzig:

+- 3 apples, 5 bananas, 2 milk

+Sell the following products in your store in Berlin:

+- 1 watermelon, 2 bread, 3 pears

+### Money?

+How much money does each store have?
+How much money do you have in total?